panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

     * Some PyPANDA functions such as `run_serial_cmd` have additional arguments such as a timeout that are not incorporated in gRPC or protobuf.
 It may be worth adding those arguments or other PyPANDA functions as interactions.

 * Features which have no frontend support
     * This is an all-encompassing category which covers everything that has backend implementation but no current frontend functionality.
 This is classified as lower priority due to the fact that the items listed in the other category will make implementation of these features easier.
+Two of these are specifically listed above (Record/Replay and other interaction types).

 ## Pull Requests